filecoin-project/test-vectors/README.md

 # this command will write the msg_application vectors to the corpus directory.
 $ go run ./suites/msg_application -o ../corpus/msg_application

+# running with -u will update any existing vectors in the specified directory
+# IF their content has changed.
+Note `_meta` is ignored when checking equality.
+$ go run ./suites/msg_application -u -o ../corpus/msg_application

-# running with -x will overwrite any existing vectors in the specified directory.
+# running with -r will replace any existing vectors in the specified directory.
-$ go run ./suites/msg_application -x -o ../corpus/msg_application
+$ go run ./suites/msg_application -r -o ../corpus/msg_application

 # you can filter which vectors with a regex that is matched against the id.
 # this command will generate vectors whose id contains the string 'invalid'.